-Carbon fiber Mojo HD is built around the DW-Link platform - two short semi-rotating links designed and patented by Dawe Weagle (US).
+Carbon fiber Mojo HD is built around the DW-Link platform -

 Positioning of each pivot creates so called "virtual pivot" while the VP position is one of the most important factors how the linkage and the whole bike really works.